 ▶ How will I know the results of my drug screen?

 Results are usually available within a week of your screen.
 You will receive an email from the Duke Office of LeWell, lewb@duke.edu with an attached health recommendation form that notes your clearance.
-You must then upload that to your program’s onboarding portal.
+Once you have passed your Drug Screening, the Admissions team will update the on-boarding portal.

 ▶ Who should I contact with questions?